What is pyloric ultrasound?

-By using a special ultrasound transducer, this test can visualize internal body structures in a completely noninvasive way without exposing the baby to ionizing radiation (X-rays).
+Using a special ultrasound transducer, this test can visualize internal body structures in a noninvasive way without exposing the baby to ionizing radiation (X-rays).
 Ultrasound has no known harmful side effects, and it is a fast, noninvasive method for doctors to evaluate soft tissues that don’t show up on regular X-ray exams.
 This technique is especially useful to visualize the appearance, size, consistency, and shape of internal organs and abnormalities.

-The pylorus is a muscular valve between the stomach and small intestine.
+The pylorus is a muscular valve between the stomach and the small intestine.
 Normally, the pylorus relaxes to let food empty from the stomach into the small intestine.
 With pyloric stenosis, the muscle is thickened and does not function properly.
 This condition typically occurs in infants 3 to 5 weeks old.
 Pyloric stenosis is usually corrected by surgery.

 Symptoms of pyloric stenosis include: